Industrial Property Loan

 Property Development Finance

-Different scales of lending are available, designed to support projects from light renovation to conversion, to ground-up new builds.
+Different scales of lending are available, and these are designed to support projects from light renovation to ground-up new builds.

-Lenders may advance up to 70% of the gross development value, with terms that can be up to 24 months.
-Property Development Finance is usually only available for experienced developers, who have a portfolio of previous development projects to showcase their skills.
+Lenders may advance up to 70% of the gross development value, with terms that can be spread over 24 months.
+Property development finance is usually only available to experienced developers with a portfolio of previous development projects to showcase their skills.

 Bridging and Auction Finance

-Bridging Finance is a property finance solution often used as a short-term, temporary solution for property purchase.
-It works like a mortgage, in that the funding is secured on the property itself but, unlike a mortgage, Bridging Finance carries a relatively high rate of interest.
+Bridging finance is a property finance solution often used as a short-term, temporary solution for property purchases.
+It works like a mortgage in that the funding is secured on the property itself, but unlike a mortgage, bridging finance carries a relatively high rate of interest.

 It is best thought of as the means to bridge a funding gap until a more suitable long-term solution can be provided.
-However, it can be useful in providing large-scale funding very quickly - potentially in days, rather than the months required for other types of Property Finance.
+However, it can help deliver large-scale funding quickly - potentially in days rather than the months required for other types of property finance.

-Auction Finance is a way of arranging funding in advance of an auction.
-Like a Bridging Loan, it is designed to provide short-term finance.
-It can help you ensure that you have funding in place if you are successful at auction, and can be valuable to help you know how much you can bid on a particular property.
+Auction finance is a way of arranging funding in advance of an auction, like a bridging loan, it is designed to provide short-term finance.
+It can help you ensure that you have financing in place if you are successful at an auction.
+In addition, it can be valuable to help you know how much you can bid on a particular property.